neos/flow-development-collection/TYPO3.Flow/Documentation/Quickstart/Index.rst

 This allows for a very efficient dirty checking and is a safety measure - as it leaves control over the changes in your hands.

+Speaking about safety measures: it's important to know that Flow supports the notion of "safe request methods".
+According to the HTTP 1.1 specification, GET and HEAD requests should not modify data on the sever side.
+Since we consider this a good principle, Flow will not persist any changes automatically if the request method is "safe".
+So ... don't use regular links for deleting your coffee beans - send a POST or DELETE request instead.

 Next Steps
 ----------